On the Uniqueness and Stability of the Equilibrium Price in Quasi-Linear Economies: Discussion

-On the other hand, this paper provides conditions for uniqueness of equilibrium price in an economy where there are $L$ commodities, $n$ consumers, and $\mu$ producers.
-Moreover, unlike the various conditions discussed above, our conditions are requirements on the utility function and production set, not on the excess demand function or the offer curve.
-This is a feature of this paper in this context.
-Although it is unclear how strong Debreu considered this condition to be, we believe that the quasi-linear assumptions given in this paper are not so strong.
+On the other hand, this paper provides conditions for the uniqueness of the equilibrium price in an economy where there are $L$ commodities, $n$ consumers, and $\mu$ producers.
+Unlike the various conditions discussed above, our conditions are requirements on the utility functions and production sets, not on the excess demand function or the offer curve.
+This is a feature of the present paper in this context.
+The quasi-linear condition is itself a primitive condition for the economy, and thus avoids the above criticisms.
+Moreover, as mentioned at the end of section 2, the quasi-linear condition is independent of gross substitution.
 Therefore, as far as we can assess, the theorem in this paper is a good enough result in this context.

 One may think that in Theorem 1, only the uniqueness of the equilibrium price is important, and its local stability is not so important.
 However, as the proof shows, local stability is in fact necessary for the proof of the uniqueness.
 It is incorporated into one important step of the proof for a completely different reason than in Arrow et al. (1959).

 We would like to discuss this point in some detail.
 Suppose that $p^*$ is the equilibrium price of a quasi-linear economy, and the production function $y^j(p)$ is differentiable at this point.
 By an extension of Hotelling's lemma, we can show that $y^j(p)$ is in fact a gradient vector field of the profit function $\pi^j(p)$.
 Since the profit function is convex, we have that $Dy^j(p)$ is positive semi-definite.
-Moreover, for a quasi-linear economy, we can show by a direct culculation that
+Moreover, for a quasi-linear economy, we can show by a direct calculation that

-where $X$ is the sum of the excess demand functions for each consumers.
-From these two facts, we can show that $D\zeta(p^*)$ is negative definite on the space of all vectors normal to $p^*$, and from here, we can obtain the uniqueness result by using an extension of the Poincar\'e-Hopf theorem presented in Mas-Colell (1985).
+where $p^*$ is an equilibrium price, and $X$ is the sum of the excess demand functions for each consumer.
+From these two facts, we can show that $D\zeta(p^*)$ is negative definite on the space of all vectors normal to $p^*$.
+Therefore, the index of $p^*$ is $+1$.
+Because any equilibrium price has a non-zero index, this economy is regular, and the Poincar\'e--Hopf index theorem states that the sum of the index of normalized equilibrium prices is $+1$.
+Because the index of any equilibrium price is $+1$, this indicates that such a normalized equilibrium price is unique.